 CGHE Autumn School 2025: Epistemic injustice, policy repair

-CGHE is holding its first residential Early Career Researcher Autumn school, to be held from 10-12 September 2025 at Oxford’s Education Department.
-It is aimed at those who have completed their PhD within the last three years, and who are working towards a permanent academic post.
-It is organised in conjunction with CGHE partners Hang Seng University of Hong Kong and AMCHES (Ali Mazrui Centre for Higher Education Studies) at the University of Johannesburg.
+CGHE’s first residential Early Career Researcher Autumn school was held from 10-12 September 2025 at Oxford’s Education Department.
+It was aimed at those who have completed their PhD within the last three years, and who are working towards a permanent academic post.
+It was organised in conjunction with CGHE partners Hang Seng University of Hong Kong and AMCHES (Ali Mazrui Centre for Higher Education Studies) at the University of Johannesburg.

-Places are reserved for postdoctoral HE researchers who are within three years of doctoral graduation, and who do not hold a permanent academic position.
-Priority will be given to those affiliated with cognate higher education research centres or programmes and those whose research addresses questions of equity and epistemic justice.
-The Autumn school will seek to ensure a diverse representation of researchers from all global regions.
-Numbers are strictly limited to 20 to maximise dialogue and debate.
+Places were reserved for postdoctoral HE researchers who are within three years of doctoral graduation, and who do not hold a permanent academic position.
+Priority was given to those affiliated with cognate higher education research centres or programmes and those whose research addressed questions of equity and epistemic justice.
+The Autumn school attracted researchers from all global regions.
+Numbers were strictly limited to 20 to maximise networking, dialogue and debate.

-- Research ‘sandpits’ exploring inequalities, equity and epistemic justice across global higher education
+- A research ‘sandpit’ exploring inequalities, equity and epistemic justice across global higher education

-- Workshops on grant-writing, publishing, knowledge exchange and policy engagement
+- A workshop on grant-writing, and discussions of publishing, knowledge exchange and policy engagement

 - Cohort building with other ECRs